 This will be critical as you move to the fourth EI pillar which is managing relationships with others.

 I hope you have enjoyed this article.
-Subscribe to either the blog or my newsletter to ensure you hear about subsequent articles and other useful and informative material.
+If you found immense value in it, then subscribe to either the blog or my newsletter.
+This will ensure you hear about any upcoming articles and other useful and informative material.

 Don't miss out on any great content.